xujiaxinmeta/Leah_Xu/README.md

-# Leah_Xu
+# Xu Jia_Xin
-This is my master study recorde
+This is the DataMining class's assigments about Similar document searching via MinHash and Locality Sensitive Hashing